irisxinxin/aiops_v2/task_instructions.md

 3. **ONLY FINAL JSON**: Your response must contain ONLY the final JSON result, nothing else
 4. **NO MARKDOWN**: Do not wrap JSON in markdown code blocks or add any formatting
 5. **NO EXPLANATIONS**: Do not add any text before or after the JSON
+6. **READABLE TEXT**: Ensure all text strings in JSON have proper spacing between words for readability

 ## REQUIRED JSON FORMAT: